LucasVSDev/LucasVSDev/README.md

 ### Hi, welcome to my profile

 #### I'm just an eternal code student.
-Passionate about front-end and websites.
+Passionate about front-end.
 Make yourself at home.

 ----